Azure/azure-sdk-for-net/README.md

 ### Feature Requests

-What feature should we work on next?
-Check out this [list](https://github.com/Azure/azure-sdk-for-net/issues?q=is%3Aopen+label%3Afeature-request+sort%3Areactions-%2B1-desc) and let us know us your pick by giving the issue a thumbs up.
+What features are important to you?
+You can let us know by looking at our open [feature requests](https://github.com/Azure/azure-sdk-for-net/issues?q=is%3Aopen+label%3Afeature-request+sort%3Areactions-%2B1-desc) and sharing your thoughts by giving the issue a thumbs up or thumbs down.
 (Note the list is sorted by number of thumbs up in descending order.)

 ### Design Discussions